The Rustralian Terrier is an interesting breed. It is the hybrid of two of the best small hunting terriers in the world and is full of energy.

 In looks, these dogs take after the Australian Terrier far more than the Jack Russell.

-The only features that they really get from the Jack Russell is their fur color, which usually tends to be a cream color with light brown or golden spotting.
+The only features that they really get from the Jack Russell are their fur color, which usually tends to be a cream color with light brown or golden spotting.

 Their fur is a mix between the Australian Terrier’s long and wispy hair and the short, thick hair of the Jack Russell.